We are one of the few centers in the region with a special group of geneticists and cardiologists who evaluate for genetic heart conditions.

-- Appointment with a cardiologist: Before your appointment with our clinic, meet with a cardiologist to discuss whether genetic testing is right for you and your family members.
+- Appointment with a cardiologist: Before your appointment with our clinic, you may want to meet with a cardiologist to discuss whether genetic testing is right for you and your family members.

 - Imaging test: We may request that you get a computed tomography (CT) scan or echocardiogram if we need additional information.

-- Getting tested: We will discuss with you and your family members the pros and cons of genetic testing.
-If you decide to get tested and we detect a genetic condition, we will discuss follow-up care and treatment options.
+- Genetic testing: We will discuss with you and your family members the pros and cons of genetic testing.
+If you decide to get tested and we detect a genetic cause for your heart condition, we will discuss follow-up care and treatment options.

 Test ResultsToggle accordion item